esr360/Kayzen-GS/README.md

 #### Flow Columns

-Flow Columns are more flexible than regular columns - each visual row of columns does not need to be wrapped in its own **row** container - all your columns for all your rows can be placed in just one main **row** parent element:
+Flow Columns are more flexible than regular columns - each visual row of columns does not need to be wrapped in its own **row** container - all your columns for all your rows can be placed in just one main **row** parent element with the `flow-row` class:

 ```html
 <div class="row flow-row">